- Bakersfield Personal Injury Lawyer

 Contact the insurance company after the accident to inform them about the incident.
 An insurance representative will take the information about what happened and process your claim.

 If you are able to identify the driver who fled the scene after the accident, you may be able to file a claim against their liability insurance coverage.
 If they do not have adequate insurance coverage to cover you claim for injuries, you could make a claim with your insurance carrier through your uninsured/underinsured coverage for bodily injuries only.
-You cannot make a claim for uninsured/underinsured coverage of damages to your vehicle if you cannot identify who was driving the vehicle in the hit-and-run accident and you are responsible for paying your deductible.
+In Bakersfield, you cannot make a claim for uninsured/underinsured coverage of damages to your vehicle if you cannot identify who was driving the vehicle in the hit-and-run car accident and you are responsible for paying your deductible.